Automattic/woocommerce-payments/readme.txt

 Currently in public beta.

-**Never leave your WordPress dashboard**
+**See and manage all transactions in your WooCommerce Payments integrated dashboard**

-With the WooCommerce Payments integrated dashboard, you get the features normally only available at your payment provider's website all within your own site's dashboard.
+Features normally only available at your payment provider's website are now part of your site's dashboard.

-Including:

 - View the details of [payments, refunds and other transactions](https://docs.woocommerce.com/document/payments/#section-4)
 - View and respond to [disputes / chargebacks](https://docs.woocommerce.com/document/payments/disputes/)